tasangpo/GoldFishingGame/README.md

 # Code snippet:

     // for shark collision: If the shark pos is within the range of the line, the velocity of shark will change in to [0, -5] causing it to move up and come up to the suface.
+When shark reaches surface of water in the movesSharks method, it removes the player from the game.

     sharkCollision() {
         if (this.lines.length) {